allegro/allegro.tech/_posts/2019-11-08-performance-of-javascript-optional-chaining.md

 ```

 Besides this approach isn't as good as the new syntax, because it's not type-safe, it requires slightly more code on the
 call site - 25 characters.
 Plus, you must import the function from the library.
-But, how the code looks in the final
+But, how does the code look in the final
 bundle?